-Digital workplaces are evolving fast.
-They are absorbing best practices from a variety of sources—SaaS, social media, and mobile applications alike—creating a new type of productivity powerhouse that every company needs.
+Portals are critical to large organizations because industry challenges are forcing digital workplaces to evolve fast.
+They are absorbing practices from a variety of sources—SaaS, social media, and mobile applications alike—creating a new type of productivity powerhouse that every company needs.
 Rather than replacements for a physical office, digital workplaces currently play a counterpart role: they complement, enhance, and automate operational or business processes.

 Here are 5 reasons why business portals are still relevant today for organizations with large and ever-growing digital environments.